FireAnts-PSU-Capstone-team/cannabis-db-ui/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+Page will reload automatically when you save your code edits.
-You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run deploy`

-Builds the app for production and deploy to [GitHub pages](https://fireants-psu-capstone-team.github.io/cannabis-db-ui).
+(Must be an admin of this repository) Builds the app for production and deploy to GitHub pages.